Search Page | Back to Results

 We are looking to add a Wrangler to work for the COSL season beginning September 1st, and running through November 1st.

 During the COLS season, the wrangler would be in charge of managing groups of up to 15 students at a time for 2.5 hour activity periods multiple times per day.
-Duties would include teaching the students basic horse riding skills, maintaining a safe operating environment for the people and the horses, reporting directly to the Horse Program Manager and the COLS program director.
+Duties would include teaching the students basic horse riding skills, maintaining a safe operating environment for the people and the horses, reporting directly to the COLS program director.
 During the evening, you will be assigned to assist in other aspects of the program as laid out below.

 -To be in agreement with the Cross Bar X statement of faith